masikol/barapost/README.md

 5. All sequences that do not pass quality and/or length controle will be written to one "trash"-file named in the following way:

     `qual_less_Q<min_quality>_len_less_<min_length>.fastq.gz`.

+6. Parallel FAST5 sorting is not embedded and perhaps won't be -- it gives no performance profit.
+The point is that writing to FAST5 files takes much more time than 'calculating'.
+Thus threads mostly just stay in a queue for writing rather than doinig their work.

 ### Examples: